 Health, character, and insurance:

-– Visa applicant(s) must meet the health requirements.
-Visa applicant(s) might need to undergo health examinations as part of the visa application process and can choose to undertake them prior to lodging the visa application.
+– Visa applicant(s) must have the required health requirements for the Australian student visa.
+Visa applicant(s) might have to take health examinations as part of the visa application process

-– Visa applicant(s) must have adequate health insurance while in Australia.
-It can be only meet by obtaining Overseas Student Health Cover (OSHC), unless exempted.
+– Visa applicant(s) must possess adequate health insurance while living in Australia.
+It can be only satisfied by obtaining Overseas Student Health Cover (OSHC) unless excused.

 Parental consent and welfare arrangements: